Receiving an inheritance in the UK: what you need to know

 What to do if you have been left some money, property or other assets in a will or family inheritance.

-• The person responsible for carrying out the wishes in a will is the executor.
+The person responsible for carrying out the wishes in a will is called the executor.

 If you’ve received an inheritance or have been named as a beneficiary in a will, you’ll need to think about what comes next.
 Questions to consider immediately might be:

 Taking advice can help you make the best use of your inheritance.
-Both your solicitor and your financial adviser will come in useful here.
+Both a solicitor and a financial adviser will come in useful here.

 How long does it take to get inheritance money?